Toobo/Hop/README.md

 # What?

-An "higher order function" is a function that either returns a function or takes a function as argument.
+A "higher order function" is a function that either returns a function or takes a function as argument.

 A "functional predicate" is a function that receives one or more arguments (subject) and returns `true` or `false`.

 **This library is a collections of functions that return functional predicates**.

 # Why?

 In PHP there are some functions like `array_map`, `array_filter`, and so on, that take a functional predicate as argument.

 For example: